Devil's Due (film)

-Devil's Due is a 2014 American psychological supernatural horror film directed by Matt Bettinelli-Olpin and Tyler Gillett, and written by Lindsay Devlin.
+Devil's Due is a 2014 American psychological supernatural horror film directed by Matt Bettinelli-Olpin and Tyler Gillett in their full-length feature directorial debut, and written by Lindsay Devlin.
 The film stars Allison Miller, Zach Gilford, and Sam Anderson.
 The film was released on January 17, 2014.

 Plot

 Zach McCall and his fiancé, Sam, decide to begin a video diary the night before their wedding so that their future child will have a record of their family history.
 After their wedding, they travel to the Dominican Republic for their honeymoon.
 After attending Carnival, they stop to speak to a palm reader who tells Sam she was "born from death" and that "they have been waiting for her."
 Sam and Zach become frightened and leave.

-They find themselves lost on an unknown street and cannot return to their hotel.
-They eventually find a taxi driver (Roger Payano), who offers to take them to a nightclub.
+They find themselves lost on an unfamiliar street and unable to return to their hotel.
+They eventually find a taxi driver, who offers to take them to a nightclub.
 They reluctantly accept his offer and, after taking various shots in the club, fall unconscious.
 Sam is seemingly brought to an underground chamber, where she is subjected to a satanic ritual and engulfed by an unseen force.

-Zach and Sam awaken in their hotel the following day without remembering the previous night.
+Zach and Sam awaken in their hotel the following day, unaware of the previous night.
 A couple of weeks after the honeymoon, Sam discovers she is pregnant despite claiming to have taken birth control pills "religiously" ever since the wedding.
-Though shocked, Zach and Samantha are overjoyed and tell their family and friends the news.
+Though shocked, Zach and Samantha are overjoyed and share the news with their family and friends.

 The couple later attends their first ultrasound scan, during which the doctor says that the baby looks healthy and that Sam is due by the end of March.
 At that moment, the ultrasound screen goes static but recovers after a moment.

-Throughout her pregnancy, Sam begins to experience a series of abnormal symptoms: nosebleeds, stomach bruising, cravings for raw meat (despite being a vegetarian), superhuman strength, telekinetic abilities, and violent acts of rage whenever she or the baby appear to be threatened.
+Throughout her pregnancy, Sam begins to experience a series of abnormal symptoms: nosebleeds, stomach bruising, cravings for raw meat (despite being a vegetarian), superhuman strength, telekinetic abilities, and violent acts of rage whenever she or the baby appears to be threatened.
 Also, Zach and Sam keep seeing strange people watching their house from afar.
 Sam becomes convinced that something is seriously wrong with the baby and that they are being watched.

-After a second visit to the doctor, a new doctor (Robert Aberdeen) appears and performs an amniocentesis after Sam appears nauseous.
+After a second visit to the doctor, a new doctor appears and performs an amniocentesis after Sam appears nauseous.
 He has no answer as to the whereabouts of their original doctor.
 Zach reveals Sam's parents were killed in a car accident when she was in utero, and she was removed via caesarean.
 Before the couple returns home, masked men set up hidden cameras to monitor her progress and make sure she does not hurt the baby.